munificent/craftinginterpreters/book/statements-and-state.md

 ^code parser-imports (2 before, 1 after)

-A program is a list of statements, and one parse one of those using:
+A program is a list of statements, and we parse one of those statements using:

 ^code parse-statement

 It's a little bare bones, but we'll fill it in with more statement types later.
-It determines which specific statement rule is matched by looking at the next token.
+It determines which specific statement rule is matched by looking at the current token.
 A `print` token means it's obviously a print statement.

 If the next token doesn't look like any known kind of statement, we assume it must be an expression statement.
-That's the typical final fallthrough case when parsing a statement, since it's hard to proactively recognize an expression the next token.
+That's the typical final fallthrough case when parsing a statement, since it's hard to proactively recognize an expression from its first token.

 Each statement kind gets its own method.
 First print: